Free Shredding Event in South Portland Saturday May 20th

 Highlights: Free, safe, and confidential shredding for up to two boxes of documents (per household).
 Canned goods or monetary donations will be accepted for the South Portland Food Cupboard.

-Founded in 1827, Saco & Biddeford Savings is Maine’s Oldest Bank with locations in Saco, Biddeford, Old Orchard Beach, Scarborough, South Portland, Westbrook and Portland.
-As a leader in community banking, SBSI has contributed more than $3.5 million to area organizations over the last 10 years and continues to support the needs of the communities it serves.
+Founded in 1827, Saco & Biddeford Savings is Maine’s Oldest Bank with locations in Saco, Biddeford, Old Orchard Beach, Scarborough, South Portland and Westbrook.
+A leader in community banking, SBSI has contributed more than $3.5 million to area organizations over the last 10 years and continues to support the needs of the communities it serves.
+For more information, visit www.sbsavings.bank or on Twitter at @SBSavings.
 Member FDIC and an Equal Housing Lender.

 This post was contributed by a community member.
 Submit your news →